selkies-project/docker-nvidia-glx-desktop/README.md

 ```
 > NOTES: The container tags available are `latest` and `20.04` for Ubuntu 20.04 and `18.04` for Ubuntu 18.04. `BASIC_AUTH_PASSWORD` will default to `PASSWD` if unspecified.

-Change `WEBRTC_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer WebRTC interface if your GPU doesn't support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).
+Change `WEBRTC_ENCODER` to `x264enc`, `vp8enc`, or `vp9enc` when using the selkies-gstreamer WebRTC interface if your GPU does not support `H.264 (AVCHD)` under the `NVENC - Encoding` section in NVIDIA's [Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new).

 3. Connect to the web server spawned at port 8080.
 You may configure the ingress endpoint or reverse proxy that your Kubernetes cluster provides to this port for external connectivity.
 > NOTES: Additional configurations and environment variables for the selkies-gstreamer WebRTC HTML5 interface are listed in lines that start with `parser.add_argument` within the [selkies-gstreamer main script](https://github.com/selkies-project/selkies-gstreamer/blob/master/src/selkies_gstreamer/__main__.py).